Pet and Plant Care: Can My Cat Sitter Water My Plants When I’m Away?

 Before we get around to talking about whether your cat sitter can water your plants, let’s look at the basic services cat sitters offer.

 - Food and water.
 Maybe you feed your cat on a schedule, and you want them to stick to it while you’re away.
 Or maybe Mr Whiskers would rather knock over his water bowl than drink from it whenever you’re not at home.
 A cat sitter can come in, change your kitty’s food and water, and ensure they stay well-fed and hydrated!

 - Attention and affection.
 Although they are quite independent creatures, our furry friends can still get lonely.
 That’s right, your cat does miss you when you’re not around!
 A cat sitter can help by spending quality time with your kitty.
 This can be by playing with your cat, cuddling them, or just hanging out.

-- Clean litter tray.
+- Clean litter box.
 Cats don’t like change and it’s possible for your kitty to feel stressed when you’re gone.
-Having a clean litter tray is one way to alleviate some of that stress.
+Having a clean litter box is one way to alleviate some of that stress.
 Depending on how many daily visits you book with your cat sitter, they can ensure that your furry friend’s litter box is cleaned once or twice a day.

 Can my cat sitter water my plants too?